Rikveet/Kattis-Solutions/README.md

 Solve kattis problems.

-Each branch is a problem.
+Each folder is a problem.